 TDS volunteers have seen this in Nyegina, where girls, sometimes barefoot, walk along the roadside carrying their yellow containers, large enough to hold four or five gallons.
 Once the containers are full, the girls balance them on their heads or strap them to their backs.
 The water is often dirty and contaminated with bacteria, but it’s all that is available.

 Participants in the Walk with Water fundraiser will carry clean water, walk on flat terrain and wear shoes.
 They are asked to complete as many laps around the Commons as possible while carrying up to five gallons of water.
 Tanzanian men’s shirts and women’s kangas (wrap-around skirts) will be available to all participants to wear while walking.

 Individuals and teams raise money for TDS by asking sponsors to donate based on the number of laps completed.
 Several NIU teams are already planning to participate.

-A similar event in April (see photos) on the NIU campus raised more than $2,500.
-The money helped purchase materials to start constructing the library and community resource center, which will serve about 2,000 students and village residents in a rural community in northwest Tanzania.
+Similar events (see photos) last year on the NIU campus raised several thousand dollars.
+The money helped purchase materials to start construction of the library and community resource center, which will serve about 2,000 students and village residents in a rural community in northwest Tanzania.

 This year’s event at NIU also will feature a bake sale that will take place during the water walk.
 For more information on upcoming events, visit TDS on Facebook or contact Tricia DeBoo at [email protected] or 815-899-7043